 We run a variety of workshops, events and groups across Bedfordshire.
-These include cognitive stimulation therapy, reminiscence groups, dementia carer support groups and many more.
-You can find these all on our What’s On page.
+These include support and social groups, nature walks and informational and social events.
+You can find all these on our What’s On page.

 There’s lots of practical support that can help you with caring for a person with dementia.
 The Bedfordshire Dementia Handbook is a wealth of information.
 You can find it here together with an Easy Read version.

 Visit our Practical Support page for more information about

 - Arranging care

 - Registering with your GP as a carer